-Figure 5: Comparison of the KAMAKTM nitrification performance with simulated performance for a suspended biomass system and the measured performance of the original lagoon without biofilm enhancement
+Figure 5.
+Comparison of the KAMAK[TM] nitrification performance with simulated performance for a suspended biomass system and the measured performance of the original lagoon without biofilm enhancement.

-The results for the spring season show that the KAMAKTM system starts nitrifying approximately at the same time as the suspended growth system.
-However, maximum nitrification comes nearly 15 days earlier for the suspended growth system suggesting a difference between the autotrophs growth kinetics of the studied system and the modelled one.
+The results for the spring season show that the KAMAK[TM] system starts nitrifying approximately at the same time as the suspended growth system.
+However, maximum nitrification comes nearly 15 days earlier for the suspended growth system suggesting a difference between the autotrophs growth kinetics of the studied system and the modeled one.
 This difference is probably related to diffusion limitation in the biofilm system.
 A difference in the transition rate is also observed between the model and the measurements during the nitrification loss in winter.
 It is, however, less obvious for this period.
-These observations concerning autotrophic biomass retention at cold temperatures and growth in the biofilm reinforce the interest for proper modelling of the KAMAKTM system to better understand its nitrification dynamics.
+These observations concerning autotrophic biomass retention at cold temperatures and growth in the biofilm reinforce the interest for proper modeling of the KAMAK[TM] system to better understand its nitrification dynamics.